Apellikka/run-app/README.md

-Run training application that uses room database and MVVM architecture.
+Run training application for Android that uses room database and MVVM architecture.